Wign/Wign/README.md

 ## Why github?
 The project was run by DDU and [12K](http://www.12k.dk), but failed due to complicated setup and communication issues with the website provider.
 Now I've taken over the project, and I will make the code behind the project open source and collaboration-based, as Wign self.

+The project is run by voluntary efforts by myself, to contribute to a richer sign language sharing among us danish deaf.

-You are therefore invited to take part in the code and fix out issues and other fuzzies in the codes!
+**You** are therefore invited to take part in the code and fix out issues and other fuzzies in the codes!

 ## The project
 The project will be run in Amazon EC2 in a Amazon AMI (Free Tier) instance with following: